 This research is incredibly terrifying considering 75 per cent of Australians aged 65-74 years are considered overweight or obese.

-“We think these findings are important because they add to a substantial amount of knowledge about how obesity affects Alzheimer’s disease,” lead author Dr Madhav Thambisetty said, as reported in The Telegraph
+“We think these findings are important because they add to a substantial amount of knowledge about how obesity affects Alzheimer’s disease,” lead author Dr Madhav Thambisetty said, as reported in The Telegraph in the UK.

 “But more importantly, it indicates if we can maintain a healthy body mass index even as early as midlife, it might have long-lasting protective effects towards delaying the onset of Alzheimer’s disease decades later.”